hugo-sebastiao/hugo-sebastiao.github.io/index.md

 I help research labs and deep-tech teams build reliable software for custom instruments, automated experiments, and hardware-integrated research workflows.

-My work focuses on instrument control, device integration, computer vision, data acquisition, and real-time analysis — especially where experiments are still too manual, systems are fragile, or multiple devices need to work together reliably.
+My work focuses on instrument control, device integration, computer vision, data acquisition, and real-time analysis — especially where experiments are still too manual, systems are fragile, or multiple devices must work together reliably.

 Recent work includes:
 - automating optical tweezers experiments with computer vision, hardware control, and workflow orchestration
 - building control software for a multiphoton FLIM microscope with synchronized acquisition and real-time lifetime analysis

 **Available for freelance projects in scientific software, instrument automation, and custom acquisition systems.
-If you need help with instrument software or lab automation, <a href="#contact">get in touch</a>**.
+If you need help with instrument software or lab automation, <a href="#contact">get in touch</a>.**

 <p class="top-links">
   <a href="#projects">Projects</a>